HDLuckySlevin/symfony-product-finder/README.md

 The application exposes a small API for generating embeddings directly:

-- `GET /activeembeddingmodell` – returns the active embedding provider and model.
 - `GET /dimension` – returns the vector dimension of the current model.
 - `POST /text-embedding` – send `{ "texts": ["hello"] }` and receive embedding vectors.
 - `POST /image-embedding` – upload an image file to receive a description and vector.